Professional Development FAQ

 You are eligible to apply if you:

-- Have been pursuing a career as an artist within the rage of 1-10 years in the United States.
+• Have been pursuing a career as an artist within the range of 1-10 years in the United States.

 From our experience, we’ve found the program is beneficial to more recent immigrants to the NYC area.
 Depending on the program, living in the U.S. for more than 10 years might affect your eligibility.
 However, NYFA also knows the stories of immigration can vary and will consider exceptions on a case-by-case basis.

 Unfortunately not.
-The program is designed to serve immigrant artists who are living in New York City at the time of application and those who can commit to participating throughout the program’s duration.
-Even though meetings are now being conducted online due to the coronavirus, the resources shared are specific to local organizations and communities.
-We have other opportunities available, including online resources and trainings that you can access from abroad.
+The program is designed to serve immigrant artists who are living in the U.S. at the time of application and those who can commit to participating in-person throughout the program’s duration.
+The resources shared are specific to local organizations and communities.
+We have other opportunities available, including online resources and we encourage you to check out our events calendar; sign up on our mailing list; and follow us on Instagram, Facebook, Twitter, and/or LinkedIn to hear about upcoming events and programs.

 THE PROFITABLE ARTIST BOOK